OFDM Transmit and Receive Using Analog Devices AD9361/AD9364

 To work with the HW/SW co-design workflow, you must install and configure additional support packages and third-party tools.
 For more information, see Installation for Hardware-Software Co-Design.

-This Simulink model is a hardware generation model of the OFDM-based transmit and receive algorithm for targeting SDR platforms.
-From this model, you can generate HDL code for the PL and generate a template software interface model using HDL Workflow Advisor.
+This figure shows the high level overview of the OFDM-based transmit and receive algorithm model.
+Using this model, you can generate the HDL code for the PL and generate a template software interface model for the PS using the HDL Workflow Advisor.
 Using the template software interface model, you can generate an application that runs on the PS.
-This diagram shows the hardware subsystem and a simple test harness.

-The OFDM Tx implemented from the HDL OFDM Transmitter (Wireless HDL Toolbox) example.
+OFDM Tx— Implemented from the HDL OFDM Transmitter example.

-The OFDM Rx implemented from the HDL OFDM Receiver (Wireless HDL Toolbox) example.
+OFDM Rx— Implemented from the HDL OFDM Receiver example.

-The Payload data subsystem has an LUT, which stores the data bits used for transmitter waveform generation.
+Select Payload datasubsystem has an LUT, which stores the data bits used for transmitter waveform generation.

 Simulate Hardware Generation Model